okyeron/OMX-27/Build.md

 (PIC NEEDED)

-Drop the black acrylic spacer on to the main PCB and align it around the various components.
+Set the black acrylic spacer layer on the main PCB and align it around the various components.
 Then set the keyplate with switches into place to be sure all the pins line up and everything is nice and flat.
 You may need to gently bend key-switch pins into place if they got slightly bent in transport.

-Use the included case screws/nuts - with the holes down the middle of the case - to fix everything together for soldering.
+Use the included case screws/nuts to fix everything together for soldering.
+I suggest using the holes down the middle of the case.
 This will ensure the key switches are held in place for soldering and that everything will remain flat.

 Solder all the switches.